 This dynamic integration provides for seamless metadata exchange and data flows for end-to-end data preparation and presentation -- from SortCL to BIRT.
 For more information, see this announcement and this section.

-Now you can rapdily prepare data for BIRT reports without leaving Eclipse, or resorting to a databases, Hadoop , third-party ETL or expensive data blending engine.
+Now you can easily and quickly prepare data for BIRT reports without leaving Eclipse, or resorting to a database, Hadoop , third-party ETL or expensive data blending engine.
 The SortCL program inside the IRI CoSort data transformation product or IRI Voracity data management platform feeds data and metadata directly into BIRT at reporting time so you can focus on data presentation, not preparation.

 Data preparation (transformation) in the IRI CoSort SortCL program can occur before or during BIRT reporting operations.

 Before BIRT, SortCL can hand off data to a CSV file or a DB table that BIRT can use

 During BIRT, the SortCL output field and metadata pass to BIRT via ODA in real-time

 Building a BIRT report that uses SortCL-prepared data in real-time is as simple as it is efficient.